open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 ##### 3.1 Immediate Eviction

-Users want applications deployed on this cluster to be transferred to another available managed cluster immediately.
+Admins or developers want applications deployed on this cluster to be transferred to another available managed cluster immediately.

 cluster.yaml: